BenjaminKarasik28/Spring-Boot-Microservice-FakeReddit/README.md

 ![ERD](https://github.com/BenjaminKarasik28/Spring-Boot-Microservice-FakeReddit/blob/master/ERD%202.png)

 ## Swagger
 We utilized Swagger to document all of our endpoints.
-See screenshot below:
+See screenshot below for user-api:

 ![erd](https://github.com/BenjaminKarasik28/Spring-Boot-Microservice-FakeReddit/blob/master/Swagger.png)